AviatrixSystems/avxlabs-docs/ace_automation/docs/mcna.md

 The following infrastructure will be deployed:

 - A transit VPC in AWS
-- A transit Vnet in Azure
+- A transit VNet in Azure
 - An Aviatrix transit gateway in the transit vpc in AWS
 - An Aviatrix transit gateway in the transit vnet in Azure
 - An Aviatrix spoke gateway in the brownfield spoke vpc in AWS